Adding an anchor link

-Use anchor links as a nice bonus feature, not as essential navigation.
-Always design your email to work perfectly even if the anchor links don't function - because for many of your recipients, they won't.
+Support tip Use anchor links as a bonus feature, not as essential navigation.
+Design your email to work perfectly even without them — because for many recipients, they will not function.

 Email client compatibility